What to Expect After One Year of Mentoring a Young Adult on the Spectrum

 1. Improved Social Skills

 Our mentoring program promotes independence by teaching young adults on the spectrum essential life skills such as organizing, cleaning, and time management.
-After a year of mentoring, your child will demonstrate increased confidence and skill in performing these tasks on their own.
-The focus on skill-building and problem-solving during mentoring sessions helps young adults gain the practical abilities necessary for long-term success and self-empowerment.
+After a year of mentoring, your child will start to see the benefits in ways the speak to them.
+Additionally, they will demonstrate an increased confidence and skill in performing these tasks on their own.
+The focus on skill-building and problem-solving during mentoring sessions are a key focus of our mentoring work.
+This helps young adults gain the practical abilities necessary for long-term success and self-empowerment.

 Our mentors also focus on helping young adults on the spectrum develop emotional regulation and coping strategies.
 After one year of mentoring, you can expect to see improvements in your child’s ability to manage stress, express emotions appropriately, and self-regulate in challenging situations.
 Our mentors work closely with our mentees to identify triggers, develop personalized coping strategies, and encourage self-reflection and mindfulness.